akagiyuu/prj301/README.md

 ## Requirements

-- System Name: Virtual Book Archive
-- Purpose: Provide a platform for reading and sharing e-books.
-- Target Users: Learners, book enthusiasts, researchers, ...
-- Functionality
-  - User management
-    - User registration and login system.
-    - User profile management
-      - View profile details (e.g., name, email, etc.).
-      - Update profile information (e.g., name).
+### System Name

-  - Book management
+**Virtual Book Archive**

-    - Registered users can upload book in PDF format.
+### Purpose

+The Virtual Book Archive provides a platform for users to read, share, and discuss e-books.
+It aims to create a community-driven digital library with easy access to a wide range of books.

+### Target Users

+- **Learners** – Students and self-learners looking for educational materials.
+- **Book Enthusiasts** – Readers who enjoy exploring and discussing books.
+- **Authors & Contributors** – Individuals who wish to share their own works.

+### Functionality

+#### Guest Users

-    - Categorization and tagging of books by genre, author, language, ...
+- Search and filter books by title, author, genre, or keywords.
+- Read available books.
+- Download books.
+- View user profiles.
+- Create a new user account.

+#### Registered Users

+Includes all guest functionalities plus:

-  - Searching and Filtering
+- Log in and manage their account.
-    - Fuzzy search for book titles.
-    - Advanced search with filters (e.g., title, author, category, publication year).
-    - Pagination for search results.
-    - Sorting options (e.g., newest, highest-rated, most-viewed).
-  - Book viewing
+- Update profile.
+- Upload books in supported formats.
-    - Online PDF reader for books.
+- Rate books.
-  - Rating
+- Comment on books.
+- Report inappropriate books or users.

+#### Admin

+- View and manage reported books and users.
-    - Registered users can rate books.
+- Remove users violating platform policies.
+- Remove books flagged as inappropriate or violating copyright.